LEOR3/VoiceDetectionCommands/README.md

 4.- OLED 128X64

-5.- Buttons (If you need the 2 pages that are included in this project).
+5.- Buttons (3 If you need the 2 pages that are included in this project).